jgregmac/Start-FTLDrive/README.md

   This is a Yale-specific scope, and can be targeted at all managed computers in one of the PROD, TEST, or DEV Active Directory forests.

-This is intended to be an evloving utility.
+This is intended to be an evolving utility.
 In the future, I intend to add more refinements and features:

 1. Common functions that will be added to the module's script block, possibly used to simplify output.
 2. Verbose logging options